bartw/gatsby-tailwind-starter/README.md

 git commit -m "initial commit"
 ```

-- Install and start your website
+- Install and start your website.

 nvm use
 npm install